ConnerIsOdd/PYTOS/tutorial or documentation or whatever you wanna call it.md

 # Tutorial/Documention (idk wtf to call this)
-This is just a place to put all the info needed to download/install, setup, and install this program.
+This is just a place to put all the info needed to download/install and setup this program.
   ## Download/Install:
   * Download the newest (or not newest) PYTOS release
   * Open PYTOS.exe